chriscowley/pelican-chriscowley/content/2014-03-21-logstash-on-centos-6.md

----
-layout: post
 title: "Logstash on CentOS 6"
 date: 2014-03-21 20:57
 comments: true
-categories: monitoring
----
-{% img right http://logstash.net/images/logstash.png 200 %} It's been a while since I last posted anything, but it is time to.
+{% img right https://logstash.net/images/logstash.png 200 %} It's been a while since I last posted anything, but it is time to.
 I've been playing around a lot with various tools for gathering information about my environment recently.
 One of the most important tools for storing that information is decent logging.
 Syslog is proven and solid, but a little creaky.
 For storing everything it is fine, but getting anything out is not so great.
 <!-- more -->

 Logstash is an awesome tool written by [Jordan Sissel](https://twitter.com/jordansissel) that is used to "collect logs, parse them, and store them for later use (like, for searching)".
 It has an excellent howto, but I have one problem with it: the use of a tar file rather than packages.
 This easily worked around though, as Elasticsearch have it in their Yum repository.